Ecdosis/MML-editor/README.md

-other HTML pages (how many printed or manuscript books have those?), inline HTML etc. But they also add several features not found in MarkDown, such as smart-quotes, automatic joining up of hyphenated words, poetry indentation, page-numering, etc. The MML editor here was originally designed for the De Roberto editon (a novel) but has been generalised via a JSON "dialect" file, which specifies which tags are defined.
+other HTML pages (how many printed or manuscript books have those?), inline HTML etc. But they also add several features not found in MarkDown, such as smart-quotes, automatic joining up of hyphenated words, poetry indentation, page-numbering, etc. The MML editor here was originally designed for the De Roberto editon (a novel) but has been generalised via a JSON "dialect" file, which specifies which tags are defined.
 These are usually just single characters, like \*italic\* for